 If you find that charging is not possible, you may use the audio cable wired mode, which will provide you with up to 40 hours of listening time.

 The Sony WH1000XM3 wireless headphones are a popular alternative to the Bose QuietComfort.

-When you first touch this headset, the first thing you’ll notice is how LIGHT it is, especially given all of the great capabilities it offers.
+When I first touched this headset, the first thing I noticed is how LIGHT it is, especially given all of the great capabilities it offers.

 The WH-1000XM3’s frame is made of plastic, but that doesn’t mean it’s weak!